 You can see his scalp showing through his remaining hair, and it looks like he’s dramatically accelerated through a few stages of the Norwood Scale.

-Could he have already had a hair transplant here?
+Could he have already had his first hair transplant here?
 It’s certainly possible, but it could also be due to clever styling skills and slicking back his hair.
 There are ways to hide thinning hair with different hairstyles, especially in photographs.

 With no scars visible, it seems likely he had a FUE (Follicular Unit Extraction) hair transplant.
-This one day hair transplant procedure leaves no visible scarring, unlike FUT(Follicular Unit Transplantation), which is slightly more invasive.
+This one-day hair transplant procedure leaves no visible scarring, unlike FUT(Follicular Unit Transplantation), which is slightly more invasive.

 In our expert opinion, he’s pretty likely to have undergone some sort of hair transplant procedure by 2012.
 Otherwise, that’s a very miraculous level of hair regrowth.

 Antonio Conte is seen here in 2016, celebrating the beginning of his tenure as Chelsea’s manager in 2016.
 Chelsea will go on to win the Premier League just a year later.

-From the progression of his hair loss through the years prior to the rumoured hair transplant, it appears that Antonio Conte is suffering from male pattern baldness.
+From the progression of his hair loss through the years prior to the rumoured hair transplant, it appears that Conte is suffering from male pattern hair loss.